Olympics-Gymnastics-Biles uncertain if she will continue at Tokyo Games | Sports-Games

 Olympics-Gymnastics-Biles uncertain if she will continue at Tokyo Games

-It was a stunning and disappointing start to the Olympics for the U.S. women, who had expected to dominate the final as they had not been beaten in a major team competition since 2011.
-But the entire event was turned on its head in an instant when Biles, the world and Olympic all-around champion, completely mistimed her opening vault to earn a low score of 13.766.

-It was a setback the U.S. never recovered from as Russia, competing as representatives of the Russian Olympic Committee (ROC) because the country was stripped of its flag and anthem for doping offences, claimed the team title for the first time since the Unified Team at the 1992 Barcelona Games.
-The U.S., winners in 2012 and 2016, settled for silver and Britain claimed the bronze.
+"It’s going to be a quick turnaround.
+"It is what it is, whatever happens, happens and it’s going to be completely fine."

-BILES STRUGGLING There were signs Biles had been struggling to live up to her high standards.
+WARNING SIGNS There were warning signs that Biles had been struggling to live up to her high standards.

 At the U.S. Olympic Trials in June she was left in tears when she was unable to come to grips with the disappointment of her performance.
 The pressure of chasing medals continued to build in Tokyo, Biles posting on social media after Sunday's uninspired qualification effort that she felt she was carrying the weight of the world.